ForgottenArbiter/CommunicationMod/README.md

 - Twitch plays Slay the Spire
 - Slay the Spire AIs
 - Streamers can display detailed information about the current run while in game

+## Frequently asked questions

+- How do I debug my process?

+Communication Mod captures both the stderr and stdout of the external process.
+All messages sent to stdout are included in the game log, which is displayed in a window by ModTheSpire.
+All messages sent to the process by Communication Mod are also visible in the game log.
+The stdout of the external process is logged in a file named communication_mod_errors.log.
+Instead of printing debug information to stdout, try using a log file.

+- When I start the external process, the game hangs for 10 seconds, and then the external process quits.
+What do I do?

+Communication Mod is probably not receiving a ready signal.
+Make sure your process sends "Ready\n" to stdout when it is ready to receive commands from Communication Mod.
+If this is not the problem, there is likely some issue with the command used to start the process.
+Check communication_mod_errors.log to help debug these kinds of issues.

+- Can I get some example code to help get started with the Communication Mod protocol?

+Try looking at [spirecomm](https://github.com/ForgottenArbiter/spirecomm), the Python package I wrote to interface with Communication Mod.